Lepton flavor violating decays $l_j\rightarrow l_i \gamma\gamma$: Numerical analysis

 \section{Numerical analysis}

-In this section, we perform numerical results considering constraints on the lepton flavor violating process $l_j\rightarrow{l_i\gamma\gamma}$ and experimental constraints on the lightest CP-even Higgs mass $m_{h0}=125.1$ GeV \cite{22,23}.
+In this section, we perform numerical results considering experimental constraints on the lepton flavor violating process $l_j\rightarrow{l_i\gamma\gamma}$ and the lightest $CP$-even Higgs mass $m_{h0}=125.25$ GeV \cite{14,22,23}.
 We need to find some sensitive parameters from the parameters used, so as to obtain reasonable numerical results.
 Since the experimental limit of the $l_j\rightarrow{l_i\gamma}$ \cite{12} process has the most stringent parameter space constraint on the $U(1)_X$SSM, we need to consider the effect of $l_j\rightarrow{l_i\gamma}$ on the LFV.
 The strongest limit of $\mu\rightarrow e\gamma$, and the other limits can be satisfied if the limit of $\mu\rightarrow e\gamma$ is satisfied \cite{16}.
+So we plot $l_j\rightarrow{l_i\gamma}$ processes with the same parameters as the $l_j\rightarrow{l_i\gamma\gamma}$ processes, so that we can ensure that the studied processes strictly satisfy the $l_j\rightarrow{l_i\gamma}$ constraints.
 According to the latest data from the LHC , we take for the scalar lepton mass greater than 700 GeV, the chargino mass greater than 1100 GeV, for more detailed limits refer to Refs.\cite{24,25,26,27,28,29}.
 We will discuss the processes $\mu\rightarrow e\gamma\gamma$, $\tau\rightarrow \mu\gamma\gamma$, $\tau\rightarrow e\gamma\gamma$ in three subsections and plot the relational and scatter diagrams with different parameters.
 By analyzing these plots and the experimental limits of the branching ratios, a reasonable parameter space is found to explain the LFV.

-In summary, considering the experimental constraints described above, we adopted the following parameters in the numerical calculation.
+In summary, considering the experimental constraints described above, we adopt the following parameters in the numerical calculation.

 To simplify the numerical study, we use the relation of the parameters, which vary in the numerical analysis below

 Normally, the non-diagonal elements of the parameters are defined to be zero, unless we specify otherwise.